Uncertainty Quantification Metrics for Deep Regression: Discussion

 \parsection{NLL} This measures the shape of the predictive distributions, including calibration and sharpness.
 It fails when the generating distribution is multimodal but the training target is unimodal \citep{xiong2023hinge}, and it requires the largest amount of test samples to be stable among those tested here.

 Essentially CE and NLL measure how well the predicted probability distribution corresponds to the true data generating distribution, but CE is the more interpretable of the two.
 In contrast, AUSE and Spearman measure how well the predicted uncertainty can tell the magnitude of errors.
 We discourage the use of Spearman correlation for uncertainty quantification, as AUSE has consistently proved to be more robust.
-Which metric is deemed most useful will naturally differ between applications.
+Which metric is most useful will naturally differ between applications. \parsection{Acknowledgement}: This work was funded by Swedish national strategic research environment ELLIIT, grant C08.
+Computations for this work were enabled by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) and the Berzerlius resource provided by National Supercomputing Centre at Linköping University and the Knut and Alice Wallenberg foundation, partially funded by the Swedish Research Council through grant agreement no. 2022-06725.
+This project is also supported by the Wallenberg AI, Autonomous Systems, and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.